 Berkeley home prices are not only among the most expensive in California, but Berkeley real estate also consistently ranks among the most expensive in America.

 Also of interest is that Berkeley has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Berkeley is also a city of artists.
 Berkeley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Berkeley’s character.

 And if you like science, one thing you'll find is that Berkeley has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-One of the nice things about Berkeley is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Berkeley is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Berkeley is an extremely ethnically-diverse city.
 The people who call Berkeley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berkeley residents report their race to be White, followed by Asian.
 Berkeley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.86% of the city’s residents.
-Important ancestries of people in Berkeley include German, English, Irish, Italian, European and Russian.
+People of Hispanic or Latino origin account for 11.96% of the city’s residents.
+Important ancestries of people in Berkeley include German, English, Irish, Italian, and European.

 The most common language spoken in Berkeley is English.
 Other important languages spoken here include Spanish and Chinese.